pnpm/pnpm.io/docs/workspaces.md

 `foo@2.0.0` will be installed from the registry.
 This behavior introduces some uncertainty.

-Luckily, pnpm supports the `workspace:` protocol (the same as in Yarn v2).
+Luckily, pnpm supports the `workspace:` protocol.
 When this protocol is used, pnpm will refuse to resolve to anything other than a local workspace package.
 So, if you set `"foo": "workspace:2.0.0"`, this time installation will fail because `"foo@2.0.0"` isn't present in the workspace.